nojronatron/data-structures-and-algorithms/java/datastructures/README.md

 - Include a custom (default) Constructor should create an empty Linked List when instantiated.
 - Method: INSERT => args 'value', returns void, adds new Node with that value to the 'head' of the list with an O(1) Time performance.
 - Method: INCLUDES => args 'value', returns Boolean, indicates whether the value exists as a Node's value somewhere within the list.
-- Method: TOSTRING => Override, no args, returns String representing all the values in the Linked List
+- Method: TOSTRING => Override, no args, returns String representing all the values in the Linked List.
+- Method: APPEND => args 'new value', adds new node with given value to end of the Linked List.
+- Method: INSERTBEFORE => args 'value, new value', adds new node with given value prior to first Node found with specified value.
+- Method: INSERTAFTER => args 'value, new value', adds new Node with given value immediately following the first Node found with specified value.

 #### ToString Override

+An included requirement.

 Returns `[a]->[b]->[c]->NULL` where a, b, and c are NODEs.